CodeWizard-1/e-commerce/README.md

 ### Home Page
 ![Hero Image](documentation/image-4.png)
-The Home page of the online store is an attractive and informative landing page, created to attract attention and comfortably guide users.
+The Home page of the online store is an attractive and informative landing page, created to attract attention users.

 <br>